steveloughran/spark/docs/cloud-integration.md

 reliable.
 There is a special output committer for Parquet, the `org.apache.spark.sql.execution.datasources.parquet.DirectParquetOutputCommitter` which bypasses the rename phase.

-*Important* speculative committing of output does not work against object stores which do not support atomic directory renames.
+*Critical* speculative execution does not work against object stores which do not support atomic directory renames.
+Your output may get corrupted

 ### Data is not written until the output stream's `close()` operation.